rbenitezpagan/rbenitezpagan/README.md

 Producer of [Pásalo Podcast](https://pasalopodcast.com/) a production of Pásalo Studio™ by Pásalo Group©.

+Consultant at Univ. of Puerto Rico at Bayamón's Information Systems Office

-Cybersecurity Analyst at the US-DoD
+Former Cybersecurity Analyst at the US-DoD

 Former Development Lead at Univ. of Puerto Rico at Bayamón's Information Systems Office